 Not all nuts are strictly off limits for dogs to eat.
 Along with cashews, almonds and peanuts are also fine to give your dog occasionally as a treat.
 On the other hand, macadamia nuts have been found to be exceedingly toxic for dogs.
 It has been reported that within 12 hours of ingestion, your dog may experience the inability to walk or stand on all fours.
 Your dog may also encounter a fever, elevated heart rate and slight tremors.
 If these symptoms don’t go away within a day or two, you might have a serious problem on your hands.

-What Should I Do If My Dog Has Had an Allergic Reaction to Cashews?
+What To Do If My Dog Has Had an Allergic Reaction to Cashews?

 Again, nuts can easily cause a sensitive reaction in some dogs.
 For mild cases such as skin rashes and irritation, you may give your dog a couple of milligrams of Benadryl or apply a topical ointment to abate the allergic reaction.
 The amount of Benadryl to be administered to your dog is solely based on your dog’s weight, so if you don’t already know how much to give your dog, you might want to speak with a veterinarian.